noahtren/Cooperative-Communication-Networks/README.md

 WIP code demonstrating Cooperative Communication Networks — generative systems that learn representations with no dataset.
-This project attempts to encode trees and graphs as images, making use of graph isomorphism.
+This project attempts to encode trees and graphs as images, making use of graph isomorphism to explore generative notation systems.

 I'm working on a post to explain the project.
 For now, see [About This Project](#about-this-project)